ropensci/tinkr/README.md

 -   [x] GitHub tickboxes are preserved (only for `yarn` objects)

--   Block quotes lines all get “&gt;” whereas in the input only the first could have a “&gt;” at the beginning of the first line.
+-   Block quotes lines all get “\>” whereas in the input only the first could have a “\>” at the beginning of the first line.

 -   For tables see the next subsection.